-Those effected by Down Syndrome may meet a Social Security Disability Administration Listing, and as a result qualify for benefits.
-Social Security differentiates between two types of the disease: non-mosaic Down syndrome and mosaic Down syndrome.
+Those affected by Down Syndrome may meet a Social Security Disability Administration Listing, and as a result qualify for benefits.
+Social Security differentiates between two types of the disease: non-mosaic and mosaic Down Syndrome.

-If you have mosaic Down syndrome, which means some cells in your body have an extra chromosome and others do not, then your symptoms must significantly impair your ability to work.
-Furthermore, the individual body parts that are effected must be impaired in certain ways that meet the Social Security Criteria in order for you to receive benefits for non-mosaic Down syndrome.
+If you have mosaic Down Syndrome, which means some cells in your body have an extra chromosome and others do not, then your symptoms must significantly impair your ability to work.
+Furthermore, the individual body parts that are affected must be impaired in certain ways that meet the Social Security Criteria in order for you to receive benefits.

 Talk With Us About Your Injury

 The best way to learn about SSD and SSI after an accident is to talk with one of our Social Security Disability Attorneys at the Strom Law Firm.
 803.252.4800 Call us for free and find out if you are eligible to receive benefits.